old word processing keyboard with Ooops button. writing mistakes

 Best practices to keep yourself safe and respectful, while staying true to the story that you need to tell, include asking yourself how unflattering your portraits are, how recognizable your characters are (or need to be), and whether you are making your characters ugly and stupid out of spite.
 Ask yourself: what serves the story?
 Get permission to speak about people if you can, and respect their privacy by changing identifying details that are not relevant to the lesson or insight that you want to share.

 The legal ramifications of talking about real people in your book can be more complicated than you think.
-When in doubt, please do seek professional advice.
+When in doubt, please do seek professional legal advice, from someone who knows publishing.

 ==